terriburns/Drakes-Next-Big-Hit/readme.md

 ####The Best Implementation...
 For another Time

 The best algorithm for this solution would be to generate a part of speech distribution that is a probabilistic reflection of the training corpus.
-I will clarify through example:

 Meaning, writing the program in a way such that if the training corpus suggests:

 ```
 for all verbs